-If you are walking at night with friends and notice a woman walking by herself in the same direction, ask her to join you, so she doesn't have to walk alone.
+If you are walking at night with friends and notice someone walking alone in the same direction, maye ask if they would like to join you, so they are not walking alone.

 Diffuse situations.

 If you see a friend coming on too strong to someone who may be too drunk to make a consensual decision, interrupt, distract, or redirect the situation.
 If you are too embarrassed or shy to speak out, get someone else to step in.